Nuclei-Software/NMSIS/Device/_Template_Vendor/README.md

 # Explanation how to use the Device folder and template files

+> [!CAUTION]
+> These device template files will be deprecated, please directly refer to `evalsoc` implementation
+> in Nuclei SDK.

 If you want to get a up to date and working example for NMSIS Device Template, you can refer to [Nuclei SDK](https://github.com/Nuclei-Software/nuclei-sdk) `SoC/evalsoc` folder, this folder is using NMSIS Device Template as base and modified to match Nuclei Evaluation SoC for Nuclei RISC-V